Where is the school located?

 At this time, we offer Spanish in grades K-2, and plan to offer modern languages again in Rhetoric School (grades 10-12).
-Latin will be studied in the intermediate years.
-If students wish to pursue additional modern language study concurrent with Latin, we encourage them to do so at home.
+Latin and Greek will be studied in the intermediate years.

 Do you have an athletics program?

 Yes.
 “Physical training is of some value” (1 Timothy 4:8).
 Lower school (K-6) students benefit from a comprehensive physical education program.
 Learning the skills and rules of a variety of sports provides a platform for practicing Christian sportsmanship.
-It is our plan to add an athletics program for the upper grades (7-12) in the coming years.
+As a growing school we are able to offer extracurricular athletics for the upper grades (7-12) on a volunteer basis.